waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # NPC Dialogue
 - **Route 32 Sign at (13, 5):** Reads 'ROUTE 32, VIOLET CITY - AZALEA TOWN'.
 - **Youngster JOEY:** Called to brag about his RATTATA and that he defeated a wild HOOTHOOT.

+# Tool Development Lessons
+- **Pathing Over Warps:** Pathfinding tools must not treat all warp tiles as non-traversable.
+Some warps, like multi-tile WARP_CARPETS, are part of a valid path and must be treated as regular floor tiles unless they are the final destination.